-Miles Kane: This is my Adele album
+'This is my Adele album' says Miles Kane

 "From the first moment we started it just really clicked.

-"Then he was playing this little acoustic gig and I went there to see him and as I walk in I see Lana.
+"Then he was playing this little acoustic gig and I went there to see him and as I walk in I see Lana."

 "I'd met her a couple of times before at some festivals years ago", adds the 32-year-old.